Black Members' Development Programme

 Get involved

-If you, or someone you know, is interested in getting more involved in Usdaw, developing personal skills and connecting with other Black members we encourage you to put yourself forward.
+If you, or someone you know, is interested in getting more involved in Usdaw, developing their skills and connecting with others please let us know.

 If you have any questions at all about the programme, feel free to contact the Equalities Section at Usdaw Head Office on 0161 224 2804 or by email.